Dilant/BMETutorial/src/en/start/shortcut.md

 ::: tip

-Axis and origin adjustment will be talked about in [advanced](/en/advanced/) part.
+Axis and origin adjustment will be talked about in [advanced](/en/advanced/) section.

 :::